-As you can see from the image below, Mars has few distinguishing features when viewed from Earth, even with the best telescopes.
+As you can see from the accompanying image, Mars has few distinguishing features when viewed from Earth, even with the best telescopes.
 There are dark and light areas, as well as polar ice caps, but certainly not the clear features that you can see in images from orbiters around Mars.
 Therefore, we can excuse early astronomers for making mistakes or embellishing their observations.
 To these scientists searching the sky, Mars was a vastly different world than we know today.

 Although Lowell's book captured the public's imagination, the scientific community summarily dismissed it because his observations weren't confirmed.
 Nevertheless, Lowell's writings sparked generations of science fiction writers.
 Edgar Rice Burroughs of Tarzan fame wrote several novels about Martian societies, including "The Princess of Mars," "The Gods of Mars" and "The Warlord of Mars."
 H.G.
-Wells wrote "The War of the Worlds" about invaders from Mars (Orsen Welles' radio play of this book caused a national panic in 1938).
+Wells wrote "The War of the Worlds" about invaders from Mars (Orson Welles' radio play of this book caused a national panic in 1938).

 So far these missions have enabled scientists to hazard a theory about how the red planet formed, and the story would actually make a pretty good movie.
-Read on to learn how solar collisions gave the Earth its next-door neighbor.
+Read on to learn how solar system collisions gave Earth its next-door neighbor.